Crypto-TII/TLS1.3/src/arduino/README.md

 10. Drop the working directory into where the Arduino IDE expects it.
 11. (In the IDE select File->Preferences and find the Sketchbook location - its the libraries directory off that.)
 12. Open the Arduino app, and look in File->Examples->tiitls, and look for the example "client"
-13. Upload to the board and run it!
-Tools->Serial Monitor to see the output.
+13. Upload to the board and run it.
+Open Tools->Serial Monitor to see the output.
+14. Enter URL (e.g. www.bbc.co.uk) when prompted, and press return.
+A full TLS1.3 handshake followed by a resumption is attempted.
+15. Click on Clear Output and Send to repeat for a different URL.